 Beard Fade Trimming Tools

 The actual trimming to get a beard fade is just one part of the process.
-To maintain a healthy and groomed beard, make sure you have the proper tools first.
+Chiefly, to maintain a healthy and groomed beard, make sure you have the proper tools first.
 Here are a few we have found that make the process so much easier.

 - A good quality brush or comb to help detangle your beard.
 It is important to get rid of any knots and tangles in your beard.
 A wide-tooth comb works best.